MarcoBgn/GitHubReposVanillaJS/README.md

 ## Instructions to Run locally

 1. Clone the repository
-2. run `bundle install` (To install rack)
+2. run `npm install`
-3. run `rackup`
+3. run `grunt open`
-4. Point the browser at http://localhost:9292/
+4. Files will be opened using Google Chrome.

+5. To use another browser open `index.html` (app) and `SpecRunner.html` (unit tests).

 ### Unit Tests

-1. open `SpecRunner.html` in the browser
+1. running `grunt open` will run unit tests with Jasmine in a separate tab.

 ### JShint